Solving the Poisson equation using coupled Markov chains: Unbiased MCMC with couplings

-For completeness we recall some implementable coupling techniques for MCMC.
-We focus on Metropolis--Rosenbluth--Teller--Hastings (MRTH) algorithms \citep{metropolis:1953,hastings:1970}.
+We recall some implementable coupling techniques for MCMC.
+We focus on Metropolis--Rosenbluth--Teller--Hastings (MRTH) algorithms \citep{hastings:1970}.
 The goal is to couple generated trajectories such that exact meetings can occur.
-Various relevant considerations are presented in \citet{joa2020,wang2021maximal}.
+Relevant considerations can be found in \citet{joa2020,wang2021maximal,PappSherlock2024}.

-Algorithm \ref{alg:coupledmh} describes a simple way of coupling $P(X,\cdot)$ and $P(Y,\cdot)$ where $P$ is the transition associated with MRTH, with proposal transition $q$ and acceptance rate $\alpha_{\text{MRTH}}$.
-In the algorithmic description, a maximal coupling of two distributions $\mu$ and $\nu$ for random variables $X$ and $Y$, respectively, refers to a joint distribution $\gamma$ for $(X,Y)$ with marginals $\mu$ and $\nu$, and such that $\mathbb{P}(X=Y)$ is maximized over all such joint distributions; examples are provided below.
+Algorithm \ref{alg:coupledmh} describes a simple way of coupling $P(x,\cdot)$ and $P(y,\cdot)$ where $P$ is the transition associated with MRTH, with proposal transition $q$ and acceptance rate $\alpha_{\text{MRTH}}$.
+In the algorithmic description, a maximal coupling of two distributions $\mu$ and $\nu$ for random variables $X$ and $Y$, respectively, refers to a joint distribution $\gamma$ for $(X,Y)$ with marginals $\mu$ and $\nu$, and such that $\mathbb{P}(X=Y)$ is maximized over all such joint distributions.

 Next we provide details on how to sample from maximal couplings of $q(x,\cdot)$ and $q(y,\cdot)$.
 A possibility, mentioned in Section 4.5 of \citet{thorisson2000coupling}, and called $\gamma$-coupling in \citet{johnson1998coupling}, is described in Algorithm~\ref{alg:maximalcoupling}.
 The algorithm requires the ability to sample from $\mu$ and $\nu$.
 The cost of executing Algorithm~\ref{alg:maximalcoupling} is random, its expectation is independent of $\mu$ and $\nu$, and its variance goes to infinity as $|\mu-\nu|_{\text{TV}}\to0$.
 A variant of the algorithm for which the variance is bounded for all $\mu,\nu$ is described in \citet{GerberLee2020}.